Minting eTSLA: Click to Confirmation

 What just happened

-• Instead of an order book, Own uses RFQ: the app asks the Market Maker for a price and gets back a firm quote - a price the maker commits to.
+- Maya set out to mint eTSLA by paying USDC.
+Instead of an order book, Own uses RFQ: the app asks a market maker for a price and gets back a firm quote the maker commits to.

-• The quote is cryptographically signed, expires in about 15 seconds, and can only be used once - so it can't be altered, stalled on, or replayed.
+- The quote is cryptographically signed, expires in seconds, is single-use, and is bound to this market on this chain - it can't be altered, stalled on, or replayed.